travigd/documentation/dotnet-api/3.0.1/writing-to-a-stream.md

 The writing methods all use a type named `EventData` to represent an event to be stored.
 Instances of `EventData` are immutable.

 The Event Store does not have any built-in serialization, so the body and metadata for each event are represented in `EventData` as a `byte[]`.
-Some examples using popular serialization frameworks are available [here](wiki/Building-EventData-Instances-%28.NET API%29).

 The members on `EventData` are:

 - `Guid EventId` - A unique ID for the event.
 This is used in idempotency checks (see below).

-- `string Type` - The name of the event type. This can be used later for [pattern matching in projections](wiki/Pattern-Matching-%28Projections%29), so should be a “friendly” name rather than a CLR type name, for example.
+- `string Type` - The name of the event type. This can be used later for pattern matching in projections, so should be a “friendly” name rather than a CLR type name, for example.

 - `bool IsJson` - If the data and metadata fields are serialized as JSON, this should be set to true.
 Setting this to `true` will cause the projections framework to attempt to deserialize the data and metadata later.